 Divided into two blocks, this two-storey Portuguese-style building was originally a typical residence of one of Macao’s elite families.

 The ground floor currently serves as a 400 square metre exhibition venue.
 The front part forms the main exhibition area, while the rear is ideal for holding exhibitions, seminars and lectures.
 The gallery and its peripheral buildings were all constructed during the same period, together forming a unique cluster of historic monuments in the Tap Seac area, one of Macao’s designated heritage sites.

 Centuries of East-West cultural interaction have endowed Macao with many unique museums.
-They range from the Museum of Macau, Museum of Sacred Art and Maritime Museum, to the Grand Prix Museum, Wine Museum and Fire Service Museum.
+They range from the Museum of Macau, Museum of Sacred Art, the Handover Gifts Museum of Macau, Treasure of Sacred Art of St. Joseph’s Seminary, Taipa Houses-Museum, Museum of Sacred Art and Crypt and Maritime Museum, to the Grand Prix Museum, Wine Museum and Fire Service Museum.